Imperial-visualizations/Physics-Visualizations/tutorials/Getting-Started/getting_started.md

 The final aim of the project is to create standalone interactive web apps for learning which can be simply accessed via a web link.
 These are built using HTML, CSS, and Javascript.
 For deeper learning accompanying Jupyter Notebooks containing carefully selected segments of Python code with well-explained Physics and explanations should also be created.
 These are built using Jupyter Notebooks (.ipynb files) and will either be available to download or accessible via a JupyterHub.

 1. Since the Jupyter Notebook should be easier to code (coding interactivity isn't required since students will be changing code, variables, equations.etc themselves) it makes sense to first create a proof of concept for the visualization in Python.
-We also found that many people are more comfortable working with classes, objects.etc in Python.
+We also found that many members are more comfortable working with classes, objects.etc in Python.
 The key here is to make sure the concept is well-explained in the visualization.

 2. At this point consider whether the visualizations will be computationally intensive or not.
 If it's intensive you will need to first export the plotting data to a json data file to eliminate the delay due to long computation times.
 Generate this using Python to reduce the workload when creating a Jupyter Notebook (the physics enabling the data output is sufficient here).
 If it's not intensive it is possible continuously update the data in Javascript and have the user update it themselves in a completely separate Jupyter Notebook.
 This also removes any loading times.